-Dr. Katya Archambault is a Board Eligible Oral and Maxillofacial Radiologist from UCLA.
+Dr. Katya Archambault is a Board Certified Oral and Maxillofacial Radiologist from UCLA.
 She also received a Certificate in Implant Dentistry from NYU after studying for two years from 2007 to 2009.
 She got her dental degree from Laval University and did a Certificate in Microbiology at that same university.
 She owns the private practice San Diego Dental Health Center in La Jolla California.
 She also has an appointment at UCSD as a clinical instructor within the Department of Surgery, Division of Otolaryngology.
 Her clinical interests are in Pathophysiology and Radiologic interpretation of the Maxillofacial Complex, Maxillofacial Radiology, Sleep Apnea, and Airway Evaluation, TMJ, Soft and Hard tissue reconstructive Surgery, implantology and navigation procedures.
 She is an international lecturer, published into journals and received several awards over the years.
 Dr. Archambault is also a member of the American Academy of Oral and Maxillofacial Radiology, Academy of Osteointegration and International Congress of Oral Implantology.

-Dr. Archambault is a Board Eligible Oral and Maxillofacial Radiologist from UCLA.
+Dr. Archambault is a Board Certified Oral and Maxillofacial Radiologist from UCLA.
 She also received a Certificate in Implant Dentistry from NYU.
 She received her dental degree from Laval University and did a Certificate in Microbiology at that same university.
 She also received extensive TMJ training in Austria at Danube University.